 After graduating, he had a couple of stints in professional basketball.
 In 2003-04, he played for Columbia-Cucuta Canoneros where he averaged 24.2 points, 8.8 assists, and 6.6 rebounds.
 After a few years in restaurant management, he returned to basketball where he played for the Mexico-Tijuana Galgos (2007-08), the Mexico All-Tourney Team in Torreron, Mexico (2007-08; 18.6 ppg), the Chile Dimayor-Deportes Castro (2008-09; 17.1 ppg), and with Mexico-Fuerza Guinda Nogales (2008-09; 25.3 ppg).
 His most recent job was as an Online Advisor for Ashford University.

 From nearby Bonita, California, Morris played at Bonita Vista High School in Chula Vista, California.
 During his senior year (1998-99), he averaged 16.0 points and 6.0 rebounds with the team going 30-5 and winning their first ever CIF state championship.
 He was named the Metro Conference Most Valuable Player.

 Assistant Coach - Joe D'Ambro

-Coach Joe D'Ambro is in his sixth season as an assistant with the Knights.
-The 2007-08 season was his first as an assistant at any level.
-In addition to being part of Head Coach Mitch Charlens' staff, D'Ambro works as a Student Service Assistant at the SDCC Career Center.
+Coach Joe D'Ambro is in his eighth season as an assistant with the Knights.
+The 2007-08 season was his first as an assistant at the collegiate level.
+In addition to being part of Head Coach Mitch Charlen's staff, D'Ambro works as a Senior Student Service Assistant at the San Diego City College Career Center.